burhanudinrabbani666/address-book/README.md

 # HOMIE

-HOMIE project is designed to help users view, add, edit, group, and delete contacts, as well as display their interaction history.
+HOMIE project is designed to help users view, add, edit, and delete contacts, as well as display their interaction history.
 The design was inspired by:

 🔗 **Live Demo**: [address-book](https://address-book-six-theta.vercel.app/)